Latte Filters

 truncate shortens the length preserving whole words

-webalize adjusts the UTF‑8 string to the shape used in the URL
+webalize adjusts a UTF‑8 string to the format used in URLs

-capitalize lower case, the first letter of each word upper case
+capitalize lowercase, first letter of each word uppercase

 ceil rounds a number up to a given precision